alycialee/beyond-scale-language-data-diversity/notes/data_qualaity_as_div_and_alignment.md

 d := cosine distance
 e_{B} := Task2Vec embeddings
-B_{B, N} := batch of data currently sampled (~ task) from domain B with N examples. alpha_i := mixing coeffs (tbd how to remove HP or choose it well...)
+B_{B, N} := batch of data currently sampled (~ task) from domain B with N examples. alpha_i := mixing coeffs (tbd how to remove HP or choose it well...DoReMi?
+Or good Hps that works in different settings or specific domains e.g., AF)
 ```
 We say "the data quality of Source Domain to Target Domain (S2T).